camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/80-link-events.html.md

 ---

-Link events are special cases - it has no special execution semantics but serves as a "GoTo" to another point in the same process model (to be precise: in the same sub process).
+Link events are a special case - it has no special execution semantics but serves as a "GoTo" to another point in the same process model (to be precise: in the same sub process).
 Hence you can use two matching links as an alternative to a sequence flow as shown in the following example.

 <div data-bpmn-diagram="implement/event-link"></div>

 Note that you might have the same event source (throwing intermediate link event with the same event definition name) multiple times, but the event target (catching intermediate link event) has to be unique according to the BPMN 2.0 specification.

 ## Link Event Definition